 Look at that look-back.
 Damn. (and no I don’t love the character, I Love Leo.
 Titanic 4Evr)

-As an entirety, Django Unchained is an adapted slave narrative.
-It shows and most importantly draws attention to the brutality that slaves endured.
+In its entirety, Django Unchained shows and most importantly draws attention to the brutality that slaves endured.
 The film depicts violence in a way that some of us could never imagine, yet historically is accurate to a fault.
 By showing time and time again the objectification of humans, the film shows just how horrible racial superiority was.
 Django’s take on slave violence is comparable to Douglass’s in the sense that he advocated rebellion.
 Django is ALL about that rebellion.
 I mean he becomes a black bounty hunter who hunts down white criminals, and takes it upon himself to revolt with no mercy after finding his wife.

 What speaks volumes is the bigger message of Django.
 Weather Tarantino wanted to or not, he created a visualized account of slavery.
 He depicted that genuine violence between masters and slaves.
 He also shows a rarely depicted brand of black heroism that Douglass provokes in his narrative as well.
 He proves that “white is right” is complete and utter malarkey.